pivotal/docs-tap/tutorial.md

 # Tanzu Application Platform Tutorial: Install and Deploy the Spring Pet Clinic App
 This topic describes how to use Tanzu Application Platform capabilities to install, configure, and deploy the Spring Pet Clinic app.
-This procedure includes Cloud Native Runtimes, App Live View, Application Accelerator, and Tanzu Build Service.
+This procedure includes Cloud Native Runtimes, Application Live View, Application Accelerator, and Tanzu Build Service.

 ## Install and Configure the  Tanzu Application Platform Bundle